IELTS Speaking Tips Before the Test

 Use a Broad Vocabulary

-You will be marked on your vocabulary, so as you practice each of the three sections, make a note of any words you have to look up.
-Make sure you use this vocabulary every time you practice.
+Your examiner will give you a score for your vocabulary, so as you practice each of the three sections, make a note of any words you have to look up.
+After that, make sure you use this vocabulary every time you practice.

 If you are going to make a mistake, make a good one!
 Speak clearly so that the examiner doesn’t assume you have made a mistake.